Lavaux, the Alps and the Viticulture

 17 February 2021

-The Rhône glacier made morainal deposits on the molasses and pudding stone, creating what is now Lake Geneva (Lac Léman) and fertile soil on the hills.
+The Rhône glacier deposited morainal material on the molasse and pudding stone, creating what is now Lake Geneva (Lac Léman) and fertile soil on the surrounding hills.

 The first people settled in Lavaux five thousand years ago.
 Wine growing began in Roman times.
 Monks cleared the steepest slopes to build terraces in the twelfth and thirteenth centuries.
 Over time, area farmers acquired the estates previously held by the Chuch and local nobility.